Theory of orientation averaging in X-ray spectroscopies: understanding polarization dependence in a Cartesian tensor approach: Application

 Transition tensors were calculated by OpenMolcas v25.06 \cite{Fdez_OpenMolcas_2019, Aquilante_Modern_2020}.
 The embedded cluster model of \ce{CeO2} was constructed based on crystal structures of ICSD 88759 \cite{Kummerle_The_1999}.
 Zone 1 (full-basis atoms) consisted of a \ce{Ce}-centered \ce{CeO_8^{12-}} cluster.
 Zone 2 contained 400 fixed point charges, while Zone 3 contained 1000 variable point charges used to balance the electrostatic potential of Zones 1 and 2.
 The point charges were generated using the Ewald program \cite{Derenzo_Determining_2000, Klintenberg_Accurate_2000}, based on a search within a $\mathrm{12 \times 12 \times 12}$ supercell, assigning formal charges of $+4$ to \ce{Ce^{4+}}, and $-2$ to \ce{O^{2-}}.
 In the subsequent calculations, point charges located within 3 \AA\ of the cluster were replaced by effective core potentials \cite{Pascual_Ab_1993, Nygren_Bonding_1994}, as described in Ref.\cite{Gendron_Puzzling_2017}.

 Restricted/complete active space self-consistent field (RASSCF/CASSCF) approaches \cite{Roos_The_1987, Roos_A_1980, Siegbahn_A_1980, Siegbahn_The_1981, Malmqvist_The_1990} were employed to obtain the wavefunctions of different electronic states.
 Relativistic effects were incorporated using the second-order Douglas–Kroll–Hess (DKH2) Hamiltonian \cite{Douglas_Quantum_1974, Hess_Applicability_1985, Hess_Relativistic_1986, Wolf_The_2002}, in combination with all-electron atomic natural orbital relativistic core-correlated basis sets of valence triple-$\zeta$ quality (ANO-RCC-VTZP).
 The resolution-of-the-identity Cholesky decomposition technique \cite{Pedersen_Density_2009} was applied to accelerate the evaluation of two-electron integrals.
 A finite nuclear model \cite{Dyall_Finite_1993} was also employed.
+Before the transition calculation, the dynamic correlation is corrected by single state second-order perturbation approach (SS-CASPT2) \cite{Andersson_Second_1992}.
 Transitions were then calculated using the Restricted Active Space State Interaction (RASSI) method with spin–orbit coupling (SOC) \cite{Malmqvist_The_2002}.
 Both singlet and triplet states were included in the SOC-RASSI calculations.

-The in-house program Polarixs, available as Python package \cite{Polarixs}, was used to convolute the matrix elements extracted from OpenMolcas to obtain the tensor in Eq.~\ref{eq:defM} and subsequently estimate the first and second order polarization dependent cross sections in Eq.~\ref{eq:KramersHeisenberg}.
-The broadening effects of $\Gamma_n$ (width of the intermediate states in Eq.~\ref{eq:defM}) and $\Gamma_f$ (width of the final states in Eq.~\ref{eq:KramersHeisenberg}) are implemented numerically by convolution with Lorentzian functions of the corresponding widths.
+The in-house program Polarixs, available as Python package \cite{Polarixs}, was used to convolute the matrix elements extracted from OpenMolcas to obtain the tensor in Eq.~\ref{eq:defM} and subsequently estimate the first and second order polarization dependent cross sections by Eq.~\ref{eq:E_conv}.
+The broadening effects of $\Gamma_n$ (width of the intermediate states in Eq.~\ref{eq:defM}) and $\Gamma_f$ (width of the final states in Eqs.~\ref{eq:Fermi} - \ref{eq:E_conv}) are implemented numerically by convolution with Lorentzian functions of width 2$\Gamma_n$ and 2$\Gamma_f$ respectively.

 The energy scale of the calculation was downshifted by $32$ eV to align with the experiment.